cl-fontana/abcd-docs/docs/source/startup.rst

 ABCD is designed to be always running in the computer and be remotely controlled.
 It is possible to run a startup script at the boot of the computer, without having to log in as a user.
-For more information about startup scripts see: :ref:`startup`.
+For more information about startup scripts see: :numref:`ch-startup`.

 systemd service installation
 ````````````````````````````